In Memory Of... Kenneth Hammond

 University of Colorado at Boulder

-Kenneth R. Hammond is Professor Emeritus of Psychology and former director of the Center for Judgment and Policy at the University of Colorado at Boulder.
+Kenneth R. Hammond, Professor Emeritus of Psychology, was former director of the Center for Judgment and Policy at the University of Colorado at Boulder.
 His path-breaking theoretical and empirical research extended the probabilistic functionalism of Egon Brunswik to the study of human judgment.
 Hammond proposed a general framework for the study of human judgment, Social Judgment Theory (SJT), which recognizes that uncertainty creates the need for judgments to be based on multiple fallible indicators, and explores the implications of judgment processes for interpersonal learning, disagreement, conflict, and social policy.
 In a series of remarkable papers during the 1960s and 1970s, Hammond adapted and extended Brunswik's Lens Model to the study of individual judgment, interpersonal learning, and cognitive conflict, placing his own distinctive stamp on the field, but never failing to recognize and champion Brunswik's ideas.
 He edited the commemorative volume, The Psychology of Egon Brunswik in 1966 and in 1983 founded the Brunswik Society, which has met annually ever since and is a forum for the discussion of work by hundreds of researchers from around the world.
 In 2001, Hammond co-edited The Essential Brunswik: Beginnings, Explications, Applications, which contains a collection of Egon Brunswik's papers together with commentaries.
 Building on Brunswik, Hammond introduced Cognitive Continuum Theory (CCT), which recognizes that intuition and analysis define a continuum rather than a dichotomy, proposes a parallel continuum for tasks, and links the two.
 CCT is the first comprehensive theory of the relation between task properties and cognition.

-Ken Hammond has demonstrated a commitment to scholarship and placing research on judgment and decision making in its proper context in the history of thinking about how people cope with complex, uncertain environments.
-This has been matched by his commitment to integrating diverse research paradigms and to improving the methodological and theoretical foundation of work on judgment and decision making.
-His work has been distinguished by an uncommon ability to recognize the practical implications of theory and research and by his attempts to apply research to the improvement of public policy decisions.
+Ken Hammond demonstrated a commitment to scholarship and placing research on judgment and decision making in its proper context in the history of thinking about how people cope with complex, uncertain environments.
+This was matched by his commitment to integrating diverse research paradigms and to improving the methodological and theoretical foundation of work on judgment and decision making.
+His work was distinguished by an uncommon ability to recognize the practical implications of theory and research and by his attempts to apply research to the improvement of public policy decisions.
 His 1996 book Human Judgment and Social Policy: Irreducible Uncertainty, Inevitable Error, and Unavoidable Injustice, won the 1997 Outstanding Research Publication Award from the American Educational Research Association.
 In 2007, Beyond Rationality: The Search for Wisdom in a Troubled Time explored the tension between theories of correspondence, whereby arguments correspond with reality, and coherence, whereby arguments strive to be internally consistent.
 He argued for a middle approach -- particularly in matters of policy -- that draws from both modes of thought and therefore avoids the blunders of either extreme.

 Ken Hammond was born in San Francisco, California in 1917.
 He received his BA, MA, and PhD from the University of California, Berkeley.
 In 1948, he accepted an appointment in the Department of Psychology at the University of Colorado, Boulder, where he taught until his retirement in 1987.
 There, he co-founded the Institute of Behavioral Science and founded the Center for Research on Judgment and Policy.
-He has been a visiting professor at the Universities of Hawaii, Berkeley, and Arizona, as well as a visiting scholar at the International Institute for Applied Systems Analysis and the Rockefeller Foundation Bellagio Center.
-His research has been supported by the National Science Foundation, the U. S. Public Health Service, the Army Research Institute, the Office of Naval Research, the Commonwealth Fund, and other private foundations.
+He was a visiting professor at the Universities of Hawaii, Berkeley, and Arizona, as well as a visiting scholar at the International Institute for Applied Systems Analysis and the Rockefeller Foundation Bellagio Center.
+His research was supported by the National Science Foundation, the U. S. Public Health Service, the Army Research Institute, the Office of Naval Research, the Commonwealth Fund, and other private foundations.
 In 1982, he was awarded an honorary doctorate from the University of Uppsala, Sweden.
 In 1987-88, he served as the second President of the Society for Judgment and Decision Making.

 Over the course of his illustrious career, he has published over 100 articles, written seven books, and edited five.
 The importance of his contribution to cognitive theory continues to be manifest in the work of his students and colleagues in such disparate fields as medical decision making, human factors, public policy analysis, group decision and negotiation, educational research, social work, human technology interaction, and weather forecasting.